Desh Pal S. Verma

-Desh Pal Singh Verma is a plant cell and molecular biologist and professor emeritus in the Department of Molecular Genetics at The Ohio State University.
-He earned a master's degree in botany from Agra University in 1964 and a Ph.D. from the University of Western Ontario in 1970.
+Desh Pal Singh Verma (1944 - 2025) was a plant cell and molecular biologist and professor emeritus in the Department of Molecular Genetics at The Ohio State University.
+He earned a master's degree in botany from Agra University in 1964 and a Ph.D. in botany from the University of Western Ontario in 1970.
 Following his doctoral studies, he conducted postdoctoral research at the Fox Chase Cancer Center in Philadelphia from 1971 to 1972.
 In 1974, he joined McGill University as an assistant professor.